 Fellow: The society grants this honor to a current APS member in recognition of distinguished contributions to plant pathology or to The American Phytopathological Society.
 Anyone who has been a member of the society for at least three years immediately before nomination, except for retired persons who were members for the last three years before retirement, is eligible.

 Fellow recognition is based on significant contributions in one or more of the following areas: original research, teaching, advancement of disease management, administration, professional and public service, and/or extension and outreach.
 It is important to clearly indicate in the nomination statement which of these major categories serve(s) as the basis for the nomination.
-Recipients of this honor receive a certificate and recognition granted to only a few society members.

 Excellence in Extension Award: This award recognizes an APS member for excellence in extension plant pathology.
 Nominees will be individuals who have made outstanding contributions by creating, developing, or implementing extension-related programs or materials, or have provided significant leadership in an area of extension plant pathology.
 Supporting information could include descriptions of significant clientele educational programs; development of information transfer materials such as bulletins, fact sheets, books, newspaper and magazine articles, computer software and networks, video tapes, radio and television programs, and interactive video conferences; and evidence of leadership in local, regional, or national extension programs or professional organizations.
 Specific examples of the creativity and impact of the nominee's programs should be emphasized.
 Note of research, teaching, public policy, education, and other activities supportive of extension should be included in the nomination.
-Recipients receive a certificate.